search

 Equipment:

-The required equipment always depends on the particular tour and the weather conditions.
-Regarding the food: This is very individual and it is recommended to have rather too much than too little with equipment and food.
-For a 5km round in the valley you need less than for a demanding tour in the mountains.
-The weather can change quickly and if you are not constantly on the move or need to take a break, for example, warming clothing is of great importance.
+The required equipment always depends on the respective route and weather conditions.
+Regarding provisions: this is very individual and it is advisable to have more rather than less with you in terms of equipment and provisions.
+A 5km round in the valley requires less than a demanding route in the mountains.
+The weather can change quickly, and if you are not constantly moving or need to take a break, warm clothing is of great importance, for example.

-We have a general checklist for you here:
+Here is a general checklist for you:

 * a waterproof rain jacket

-* a waterproof rain trousers suitable for running
+* waterproof rain pants suitable for running

-* Gloves and warm headgear (hood/headband/towel).
+* gloves and warm headgear (cap/headband/buff)

 * sunglasses + sunscreen + headgear for very warm days